laurent-laporte-pro/benker/docs/tuto/grid.rst

         ValueError: grid is empty

+.. _benker__grid__operations:

 Operations
 ----------

+.. _benker__grid__contains:

 Contains
 ~~~~~~~~

 You can check if a point, defined by its coordinates (tuple (*x*, *y*) or
-:class:`~benker.coord.Coord` instance), is contained in a grid.
+:class:`~benker.coord.Coord` instance), is contained in a
+:class:`~benker.grid.Grid`.

-The rule is simple: a grid contains a point if it exists a cell of the grid
+The rule is simple: a grid contains a point if it exists a
-which contains that point.
-In other words, a point may be contained in the
+:class:`~benker.cell.Cell` of the grid which contains that point.
+In other
+words, a point may be contained in the bounding box of a grid but not in any
-bounding box of a grid but not in any cell if there are some gaps in the grid.
+cell if there are some gaps in the grid.

 .. doctest:: grid